 COMBINED BACHELOR-MASTER PROGRAMS

 Undergraduate Villanova students are eligible to apply to a combined bachelor-master program in many academic disciplines.
-These programs provide the opportunity to complete an undergraduate and graduate degree in as little as five years with significant cost savings.
+These programs provide the opportunity to complete an undergraduate and graduate degree in as little as five years for most programs with significant cost savings.

 1) The university does not guarantee that a student will finish both degrees in five academic years.